 Please see my “publications credits” page for a list of book-length works that I have edited or proofread and a summary of shorter published projects.

-In general, I follow the definition of copyediting provided by the Editorial Freelancers Association in the US (http://www.the-efa.org/res/code_1.php), which is sometimes also known as “line editing.”
-This means that I correct the mechanics of style, such as spelling, grammar, punctuation, syntax, and word choice, as well as checking for internal consistency of facts and ensuring that the language is clear and the arguments understandable.
+“Copyediting,” which is sometimes also known as “line editing,” means that I correct the mechanics of style, such as spelling, grammar, punctuation, syntax, and word choice, as well as checking for internal consistency of facts and ensuring that the language is clear and the arguments understandable.
 I verify that the document is appropriate for the intended audience and medium and reduce redundancy and jargon.
 In addition, I can reduce word count, if necessary.

 Whether I am editing, copyediting, or proofreading, I also include gentle suggestions and explanations to highlight common issues.
 Everyone has their own quirks when it comes to repeated mistakes, and while I do not offer comprehensive coaching services, it’s often helpful to hear from an unbiased observer about slight changes that can substantially improve your writing.